dj-wasabi/ansible-zabbix-web/README.md

 * `zabbix_apache_vhost_tls_port`: The port on which Zabbix HTTPS vhost is running.
 * `zabbix_apache_vhost_port`: On which port the Apache Virtual Host is available.
 * `zabbix_apache_vhost_listen_ip`: On which interface the Apache Virtual Host is available.
+* `zabbix_apache_can_connect_ldap`: True / False.
+Set SELinux boolean to allow httpd to connect to LDAP.
+Default is False.
 * `zabbix_php_install`: True / False.
 Switch for extra install of packages for PHP, currently on for Debian/Ubuntu.
 Default is true.
 * `zabbix_web_max_execution_time`:
 * `zabbix_web_memory_limit`: